vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 ### Humanizing the Algorithm
-Here is where it would have been easy to use the above, and stop there.
-Unfortunately I'm someone that has a learning requirement of huge verbosity (can you tell?).
-There is no way I could come back to the above code the next day, let along a long time from now, and know what the heck is going on.
+It would have been easy to use the above function, and stop there.
+But if someone stumbled on it, they wouldn't really get a sense of what is going on unless they are very good with math, or test it out for themself.
+Unfortunately I'm someone that has a learning requirement of huge verbosity (can you tell?), and I would fall into the category of seeing this equation, and not <italic>really</italic>
+understanding what is going on without opening a Python console and testing it out.
+I wanted to make it the case that I could come back to the above code, and have it remind me what's going on.
 So I spent most of an early morning
 <a href="https://github.com/vsoch/algorithms/commit/24f08157ac197600e6f5529cac5851563c0568ef" target="_blank">rewriting
 the function</a> to be "future Vanessa friendly."
+The future me has deterioration of white matter and time, and investing the time now will mean less time trying to re-understand things.

 ```python